Michael Dunbry, MA, LMHC

 CONTACT ME

 Now that you’re here, your next steps are simple (though perhaps not so easy).
 You can contact me either by phone or email; please send me a message with your name and contact information to let me know you are interested in a consultation.
-Then, I will get back to you within a few days for a quick conversation.
+Then, I will get back to you within a few days.
 I’ll tell you a little bit about myself, you can tell me a little bit about yourself, and we’ll iron out some key details - like making sure that our schedules work out, figuring out billing and insurance (therapy can be expensive), and ensuring this is a good fit for you.
+This can be a short conversation, or, if you are interested, we can do a full trial session free of charge.
+I will set aside the whole hour for you so we have plenty of time to get acquainted.

 GETTING STARTED